I can do small things in a great way.” – James Freeman Clarke.

 Size may not exceed 12” on longest size, excluding frame

-Total framing (frame plus mat) may not exceed 4” width
+Total framing (frame plus mat) or sculpture stand may not exceed 4”

 Digital Entries accepted online only